fbpx

 Working with large amounts of data requires the formation of cross-departmental, specialist teams.

-We’d recommend that you identify one data expert as part of your digital workforce.
+We’d recommend that you identify one data expert or data warehouse consulting as part of your digital workforce.
 In turn, he or she establishes the process and documentation for analysing the data.
 The distributed data team model embeds a data expert within critical teams or departments.

 The hub and spoke model combines the two preceding models: it serves as a single data centre for the whole organisation and also provides individual assistance to critical teams.